deemp/tv/lab6/README.md

 ### 12

 I didn't find a way to change the weights or the algorithm of a load balancer in `Yandex Cloud`.
-What I did observe was that my 3 VMs change once in a couple of minutes in a round-robin manner.
+What I did observe was that my 3 VMs change once in a couple of minutes in a round-robin manner during manual testing (reloading a page by hand).

 ### Part C